-The Complaint brings forth claims for violations of the Securities Exchange Act of 1934 against ProAssurance Corporation (“ProAssurance” or the “Company”), and certain of its senior executives.
+The complaint asserts claims for violations of the Securities Exchange Act of 1934 against ProAssurance Corporation (“ProAssurance” or the “Company”), and certain of its senior executives (collectively, “Defendants”).
 The Complaint alleges that Defendants made false and misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, and prospects on behalf of all persons or entities that purchased or otherwise acquired ProAssurance common stock during the Class Period.

-On September 11, 2020, the Court appointed Central Laborers’ Pension Fund and the Plymouth County Retirement System as Lead Plaintiff and Saxena White P.A. as Lead Counsel.
+On September 11, 2020, the Court appointed Central Laborers’ Pension Fund and the Plymouth County Retirement System as Lead Plaintiff and Saxena White P.A. as Co-Lead Counsel.

 On March 26, 2021, Lead Plaintiff filed a consolidated class action complaint expanding the Class Period.
 Defendants filed their motion to dismiss on May 18, 2021.
 The briefing schedule for this motion was completed on July 28, 2021.